 HAW 604 Haku Palapala Noi Laeo'o/Writing a Hawaiian Master's Proposal (3) Seminar to select and develop students' research topic, proposal, and organizational plan for Plan A or B completion.
+Majors are encouraged not to take this course in their first semester of the program.
 A-F only.
-Pre: 601 or consent.
 (Once a year)

 HAW 605 Ka Hana Noi'i (Research Methods) (3) Research methodology course utilizing active research in the major repositories of Hawaiian language materials and Hawaiian-related knowledge.
 A-F only.
-Pre: graduate standing and acceptance in the Hawaiian MA program, or consent.
+Pre: 604 or consent.
 (Once a year)

 HAW 615 Kuana'ike (3) The examination of Hawaiian ways of speaking, as contrasted with English focusing on those features that are uniquely Hawaiian and can be said to constitute a Hawaiian worldview.
 Section 1 taught in Hawaiian; Section 2 taught in English.
 Pre: 402 or consent for Section 1.

 HAW 625 Mo'olelo Hawai'i (3) Intensive study, research, and analysis of Hawaiian history.
 Repeatable two times with consent of advisor.
 Pre: 402 or consent.

 HAW 638 (Alpha) Nâ Mea Kakau/Nâ Haku Mo'olelo (3) Intensive study of an individual author, his/her works and nuances of his/her works.
 (E) J. H. Kanepu'u; (I) S. M. Kamakau.
 Pre: 601 or consent.
 (Once a year)